ashbie/calcEngine/notes/Cpp.md

 Would you like to explore **procedural programming**, which is a sub-paradigm of imperative programming?

+> [!IMPORTANT]
-!!! -  Doesn't `C++` also support multiple paradigms?
+>  Doesn't `C++` also support multiple paradigms?
 Isn't it a:  Functional Programming language, an Object Oriented language, a Data Oriented language, an Imperative Programming language,  and doesn't it support a Generic Programming style?
 Isn't all this variety some of the reasons why `C++` is called a General Programming Language?

 That's absolutely correct! **C++** is considered a **multi-paradigm programming language**, and its support for a wide variety of styles is one of the primary reasons it is called a **General-Purpose Programming Language** (GPL).